-Dejha Carrington's expertise in public relations, programming, and arts consulting generates publicity and builds brand identity for arts and cultural organizations, and social responsibility initiatives.
-As Director of Public Relations & Marketing at National YoungArts Foundation, she is a firm believer in providing valuable opportunities to emerging artists at pivotal stages in their careers, and is part of a talented team that offers programs, mentorship, and financial support to the most promising artists throughout the country.
+Dejha Carrington's expertise in communications, creative campaigns and consulting build awareness and support for arts and cultural organizations, cities and global social responsibility initiatives.
+As Vice President of External Relations & Communications at the National YoungArts Foundation, she is a firm believer in providing valuable opportunities to artists at pivotal stages in their careers, and leads an exceptional team that offers programs, mentorship and financial awards to the most promising artists across the country.

-A recognized media source, speaker and thought leader on public relations, arts advocacy and programming, Dejha continues to consult for PR agencies and on the business of PR; and has a weekly blog about the arts for Miami Design District.
-Born and raised in Montreal, she is fluent in French and English, and calls Miami her home base.
+A recognized media source and speaker on communications, arts advocacy and cultural programming, Dejha was born and raised in Montreal.
+She is fluent in French and English, and calls Miami her home.